 First, it is important to know what type of COPD medication is being prescribed.
 The following are some of the most common:

-- Bronchodilators, which can be short or long acting, and are used via an inhaler or nebulizer (needs to be plugged in).
+- Bronchodilators, which can be short or long acting, and are used via an inhaler (needs to be plugged in).
 This type of medication helps open up the COPD sufferer’s airway.